 The Round-Table Scholarship is based on nationally-normed standardized testing done during the admissions process.
-Qualifying students must score in the 98th percentile or higher for both math and language arts.
+Qualifying students must score in the 98th percentile or higher for both math and language arts and be a student in good standing at Camelot Academy for at least one year.
 Round-Table Scholars receive a 50% tuition award.
 Camelot supports a maximum of six Round-Table Scholars in any given school year.

 The Julian Stanley Scholarship, named for the talent-search pioneer, Dr. Julian Stanley, is a full-tuition scholarship.
 It is awarded to one newly enrolled Upper School (8th-11th grade) student per year.
 The successful candidate will have a 7th grade SAT score that meets or exceeds the criteria for the Grand Reception Ceremony at Duke TIP, in addition to supporting records of outstanding academic and behavioral standing.

 The Promise Award is offered to incoming members of the Camelot Academy Class of 2029 (Kindergarten 2017-18).
 It is a merit award that grows with your child, increasing $500 a year over 13 years – a $45,000 opportunity for the student who attends Camelot, Kindergarten through 12th grade.

 The Great Beginnings Award is offered to incoming first through third grade families.
 It is a flat $2,500 discount of the posted tuition for as long as the student remains at Camelot Academy.
 Limited availability - first-come, first-served.